 My daughter is imaginatively gifted.
 I’ll be the first to admit that this was not a concept I quickly or easily picked up on.

-Quite often I see children like my daughter, with parents who do not understand, their child's creativity ignored and left unsupported, berated for “wasting time daydreaming," going off task, not sticking to the prompt, being inattentive, non-compliant, giving the "wrong" answer just because it was not the one answer the textbook said was right.
+Quite often I see children like my daughter, with parents who do not understand, their child's creativity ignored and left unsupported, berated for; “wasting time daydreaming," going off task, not sticking to the prompt, being inattentive, non-compliant, giving the "wrong" answer just because it was not the one answer the textbook said was right - in other words being berated for their inherently creative and divergent thinking mind.
 Even though I've been there and understand the lack of understanding or awareness by these parents, I can't block out what I also know - what I learned the hard way- just how quickly things can go wrong when a gifted, highly sensitive and creative child's very essence is misunderstood, and left unsupported.
 So, when I see these parents shut down their child’s imagination and creative curiosity, their questions to questions instead of answers, their enthusiastic sharing of facts, passions and interests, in lieu of staying on task – what I can't help but also see, is the light start to dim in their child’s eyes.
 I can actually see it, and it hurts me in my heart every time.
 What that dimming light represents is the fading away of their child’s self-esteem, their child-like wonder, hope and excitement about life and learning.

 I want to help these parents understand.
 If they only knew the opportunities that were being missed by not listening, by not supporting their children's creative thinking.
 The missed opportunity of that moment when your child is questioning, or when they are openly sharing with you who they are and what interests them, that is the moment - for highly imaginative and creative kids sometimes the only moment - they are open to input and learning.
 I read about a new study recently, about how highly creative people's intellect only opens up or turns on when they are learning through what interests them.
 They actually have brain scans proving it.
 With regular focused-based learning, like in school when the teacher says, “Here, I want you to focus on this now and learn it,” the intellect of highly creative people never even starts to open up, no movement, no possibility of learning or making important connections.
 Yes, they may be able to memorize the information for a time, but unlike other student who get to experience exhilaration or excitement as their senses and intellect awaken, for highly creative people, it never happens.
 I thought, “Wow,” what a concept for parents and teachers of creative kids to pick up on, what an amazing tool they have to engage and excite, teach and support their children's creativity, through interest-based learning.